 - Application Form [pdf] [form-fillable doc]

-- Letter of Reference Form & Instructions [pdf] [form-fillable doc]
+- Letter of Reference Form (Academic or Professional) & Instructions [pdf] [form-fillable doc]

-- Letter of Reference for Community Service Form & Instructions [pdf] [form-fillable doc]
+- Letter of Reference Form (Civic Engagement) & Instructions [pdf] [form-fillable doc]

-Attention: Applicants seeking admission to any Business program at the Master's level or to the Law Program should not use the Graduate Admission Application Form.
-The application form for these fields must be obtained from the respective programs.
+Attention: Applicants seeking admission to any Business program or to the Law program should not use the Graduate Admission Application Form.
+The application forms for these fields must be obtained from the respective programs.

-- UH Graduate Admissions Application (includes the UH Credit Card Payment Form for those applying for independent consideration) [pdf]
+- UHM Graduate Admissions Application Form (includes the UHM Credit Card Payment Form for those applying for independent consideration)

 - Business Administration (Global MBA) --- GMAT and TOEFL or IELTS